 KEY DETAILS The Value Assessment Research Awards fund proposals that identify and address challenges in research conducted to assess the value of medicines and health care services.

 Application deadline: Please note this is a two-step process.
 Letters of intent are due August 1, 2019 for 2020 funding opportunities.

 Eligibility: Award opportunities are open to all individuals and organizations with training in health economics, outcomes research, clinical sciences or health care evaluation.
 Eligible applicants should hold an advanced degree in a field of study logically or functionally related to the proposed activities, such as a PhD or equivalent.
 Interdisciplinary collaboration is highly encouraged.
-At least one collaborator must also have a firm commitment from an accredited U.S. university or research organization, and at least one collaborator must be a U.S. citizen or permanent resident by the time of initiation of this award.
+At least one collaborator must also have a firm commitment from an accredited U.S. university or research organization.

 Funding: Varying levels, up to $100,000, for a one-year period.
 Level of funding will depend on the scope of proposed activities.
 A maximum of 20 percent of the award may be used for indirect institutional costs.